roman-milk/roman-milk.github.io/xxx-mas-carol.md

+===

- ****** XXX-Mas Carol ****** byTheTalkMan© Scott didn't know what to do.
+Scott didn't know what to do.
 On one hand, he obviously shouldn't want to see this cloaked spirit's huge breasts, but part of him was curious what she looked beneath the veil.
 He couldn't find the words to fight back.

  "Now!" she said firmly, and both Sophie and Emily began to pull.
 As if the cloak were made to be pulled apart, to be torn into shreds, the dress began to split along the seam Rowena had started.
 It split up and down, up towards her neck and down towards her crotch.
 More of her ghostly pale flesh began to emerge from within.
 Her chest.
 Her stomach.
 Her neck.
 Her cunt.
 With one last hard jerk, the dress split completely, from her neck to her ankles.
 The two women released their grip and allowed the cloak to fall to the floor.